-UA Little Rock encourages accurate and prompt reporting of all crimes to the Department of Public Safety (DPS), appropriate police agencies and the dean of students.
+UA Little Rock encourages accurate and prompt reporting of all crimes to the UA Little Rock Police Department, appropriate police agencies and the dean of students.
 Each reported incident will be investigated by a law enforcement officer.
 Investigative reports are prepared for other law enforcement agencies and local, state and federal prosecutors.

 Be Alert When Walking